If you’re thinking about becoming a certified nursing assistant (CNA), you might be wondering what CNA skills you’ll

 18. Serving the meal tray and feeding paralyzed patients

 Patients that are paralyzed need assistance in eating and drinking.
-Ensure that the patient receives the correct meal tray and start feeding the patient slowly, giving them time to chew their food and offer a sip of drinks every after bite.
+Ensure that the patient receives the correct meal tray and start feeding the patient slowly, giving them time to chew their food and offer a sip of drink every bite.

 19. Assist in dressing with a paralyzed/immobile arm

 Patients with arm or shoulder injuries have trouble changing their clothes.
 As a CNA, you may be asked to assist the patient.
 It is easy when you start undressing on the mobile side of the body.

 20. Assisting with bedpans